SonarCryptography/sonar-crypto/README.md

 ### Quick Start

-This project includes a development script that simplifies building, packaging, and installing the plugin for testing purposes.
+This project includes development scripts that simplify building, packaging, and installing the plugin for testing purposes.
+Both Windows (PowerShell) and Unix-like systems (macOS/Linux) are supported.

 #### Available Commands

+**Windows (PowerShell):**
 ```powershell
 # Install the plugin to a local SonarQube instance (builds and packages automatically)
 .\dev-script.ps1 install -SonarHome "C:\path\to\sonarqube"